-And no company seems to have broken the rules more than Juul Labs, creator of the Juul electronic cigarette.
+And no company seems to have broken the rules more than Juul Labs, the Juul electronic cigarette creator.

 Juul’s claim to fame was that it could be recharged in a USB port.
-What really made the company stand out, however, was how quickly the product caught on with teens and youth smokers.
+However, what made the company stand out was how quickly the product caught on with teens and youth smokers.
 While Juul never marketed explicitly to underage smokers, “Brian King, deputy director for research translation in the CDC’s Office on Smoking and Health, said the increase in e-cigarette [by teens] use coincides with the rise in sales of Juul’s products,” CNBC reports.

 The entire brand campaign of Juul appears to be one of youthfulness: until recently, the company ran popular Snapchat and Instagram accounts, and the way it named its flavored pods – “cool cucumber,” for example – were all designed to create a certain aesthetic.
-Combine that with the way you could charge a Jull in your laptop, and the intense focus on using hashtags in its marketing, and you have a recipe for disaster.
+Combine that with how you could charge a Jull in your laptop and the intense focus on using hashtags in its marketing, and you have a recipe for disaster.

-Juul is now facing a federal investigation, filed by Maura Healey, the attorney general of Massachusetts, which “contends that Juul has been luring teenagers to try the product and has introduced many to nicotine.
-Her investigation will examine Juul’s efforts to audit its own website and other online retailers that sell its products to see how effective they are at preventing minors from accessing Juul or Juul-compatible products.”
+Juul is now facing a federal investigation filed by Maura Healey, the attorney general of Massachusetts, which “contends that Juul has been luring teenagers to try the product and has introduced many to nicotine.
+Her investigation will examine Juul’s efforts to audit its own website and other online retailers that sell its products to see how effectively they prevent minors from accessing Juul or Juul-compatible products.”

-Vaping may also be linked to a recent death in Illinois by a patient hospitalized with “severe respiratory illness,” and appears to affect people’s blood vessels after only one use.
+Vaping may also be linked to a recent death in Illinois by a patient hospitalized with “severe respiratory illness,” It appears to affect people’s blood vessels after only one use.